6chtom/hexo-theme-lous/README.en.md

 ### Highlight

-To enable highlight you need to enable `hljs` in the site configuration.
-At the same time, a space should be added between the backticks and the language identifier.
+Enable `hljs` in the site configuration.

 ``` yml
 highlight: